RoseMaster3000/Narde-Server/README.md

 # Overview

 This is the dedicated server source code for the [Narde Unity Game](https://github.com/liormushiev/Narde).
+It also hosts a WebGL version of the Unity game, which can be turned into a makeshift iPhone app using [this method](https://ios.gadgethacks.com/how-to/turn-any-website-into-full-screen-app-your-iphone-0384426/).

 # Setup